pippinlee/open-journalism-project/security.md

 **SecureDrop**

-Securedrop is a lot like Dropbox, but for those who want a bit more attention to security.
+SecureDrop is a lot like Dropbox, but for those who want a bit more attention to security.
 It was developed to allow whistleblowers to submit anonymized material to a specific organizations.
 A few news organization now have their own SecureDrop system to allow for secure submitting information and stories.

 ![securedrop]( {{ site.baseurl }}/img/security/securedrop.png)